PaulRouanet/ros2_control_bolt/ros2_control_bolt_tuto/Setup_Bolt.md

 ##  1)  Bolt Skeleton :

-Bolt is a tiny robot completely built in our labs.
-We have put together their components, modeled their bones with a 3D printer and made it look like real robots.
+ Bolt is a small robot that has been totally built in our laboratories.
+We assembled its components, modeled its bones with a 3D printer and gave it the appearance of real robots.

-  - If one day, one of their bones broke you will need to go to this link and follow the tutorial.
-You will have to print a new bone for Bolt with a 3D Printer :
+- If ever a bone in his body should break, you will have to go to this link and follow the tutorial.
+You will then have to print a new bone for Bolt with a 3D Printer :
       - ' TUTORIAL FOR BOLT 3D PRINTING '

 ##  2)  Plug Bolt properly :

-1) You need before any commands who need Bolt have it properly connected.
-Is really simple that what you need :
+1) For any command that needs Bolt, you must first have it properly connected.
+The process is simple, and for that you would need:

-    - An alimentation,
+    - A power supply,
     - A pc with Ubuntu 20.04 and 2 or more Ethernet port,
     - An emergency stop button,
     - A power cable.

-2) Take your alimentation, put them on and adjust behind alimentation the port (P1/P2/P3) and put the mode to SET then set the Voltage to 20V and amperage 5A at the front.
-Finally, change the mode to NORMAL.
+2) Take your power supply, turn it on and adjust behind the power supply the port (P1/P2/P3) and set the mode to SET then set the voltage to 20V and the amperage to 5A on the front.
+Finally, set the mode to NORMAL.

 ![Behind alimentation](https://github.com/Benjamin-Amsellem/ros2_control_bolt/blob/master/ros2_control_bolt_tuto/pictures/Setup_Bolt_1-R.jpeg?raw=true "Behind alimentation")

-3) Connect the emergency stop button to the alimentation (by behind, not front).
+3) Connect the emergency stop button to the power supply (from behind,and not in front

     ![Not Front](https://github.com/Benjamin-Amsellem/ros2_control_bolt/blob/master/ros2_control_bolt_tuto/pictures/Setup_Bolt_2-R.jpeg?raw=true "Not Front")
     ![Behind](https://github.com/Benjamin-Amsellem/ros2_control_bolt/blob/master/ros2_control_bolt_tuto/pictures/Setup_Bolt_3-R.jpeg?raw=true "Behind")

-4) Connect the other end to the emergency button and the Ethernet cable to your pc.
+4) Connect the other end to the emergency button and the Ethernet cable to your computer.

      ![Button Connection](https://github.com/Benjamin-Amsellem/ros2_control_bolt/blob/master/ros2_control_bolt_tuto/pictures/Setup_Bolt_7-R.jpeg?raw=true "Buttun Connection")

 5) Connect the power cable to Bolt, one end to the Ethernet port of the Master-Board and the power cable inside Bolt.

     ![Bolt Connection](https://github.com/Benjamin-Amsellem/ros2_control_bolt/blob/master/ros2_control_bolt_tuto/pictures/Setup_Bolt_4-R.jpeg?raw=true "Connection")

-6) See if any cable is plugged out of the Master-Board (below Bolt).
+6) Check if any cable is plugged out of the Master-Board (below Bolt).

     ![Connection Master-Board](https://github.com/Benjamin-Amsellem/ros2_control_bolt/blob/master/ros2_control_bolt_tuto/pictures/Setup_Bolt_5-R.jpeg?raw=true "Master-Board Connection")

-7) Finally, unlock the emergency stop button and power on the alimentation.
+7) Finally, unlock the emergency stop button and power on the supply power.

    - If you see a Red-Light flash below Bolt, it means Bolt is ON